umbraco/UmbracoDocs/contributing/documentation/code-samples.md

 ## Good practices

-To ensure quality and consistent code samples, we have outlined some good practices for you to follow when adding code snippets.
+To ensure quality and consistent code samples, follow these best-practices when adding code snippets.

-* Add a clear description
+* Define the context
 * Add a caption (file name)
 * Use code comments
 * Use real-life samples